Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Westchester Academy For International Studies students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 3: CLOSING THE GAPS: By June 2025, Westchester Academy For International Studies will maintain 100% of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain.
+Performance Objective 4: CLOSING THE GAPS: By June 2026, Westchester Academy For International Studies will increase or maintain the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain.

 2023-24: 32 of 32 Academic Achievement Points Met; 100.0% Component Points